x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 ---
 localization_priority: Normal
 description: Set up an organization relationship to share calendar information with an external business partner.
-Microsoft 365 or Office 365 admins can set up an organization relationship with another Microsoft 365 or Office 365 organization or with an Exchange on-premises organization. ms.topic: article
+Microsoft 365 and Office 365 admins can set up an organization relationship with another Microsoft 365 or Office 365 organization or with an Exchange on-premises organization. ms.topic: article
 author: mattpennathe3rd
 ms.author: v-mapenn